 Jon was appointed as Professional Development Phase Coach, working with the Academy’s Under-18 squad, in May 2014 before being promoted to the role of Head of Academy Coaching eight months later.
 Prior to his arrival at the Tigers’ Academy, he worked at Swansea City’s Academy where he undertook a number of different roles within the Academy’s structure ranging from Foundation Phase Lead Coach to Head of Academy Coaching, playing a major role in the Academy’s transition from Category 3 status to Category 2 status.
 UEFA ‘A’ Licence qualified, Jon has over 10 years’ experience of coaching within professional football club Academy set-ups and stepped up to the role of Academy Manager in November 2016.

-Former Ipswich Town, Leeds United, Doncaster Rovers and Rotherham United defender who made over 470 career appearances, Richard was appointed as the Academy’s new Professional Development Phase Coach in the summer of 2016 before progressing to the role of Head of Academy Coaching in late 2018.
+Former Ipswich Town, Leeds United, Doncaster Rovers and Rotherham United defender who made over 470 career appearances, Richard was appointed as a Professional Development Phase Coach in the summer of 2016 before progressing to the role of Head of Academy Coaching in late 2018.
 After retiring from the game in 2012, he began his coaching career at Leeds United, leading their Under-18 side to the league title in his first season in charge.
-A UEFA ‘A’ Licence qualified coach, Richard manages the Academy’s Under-18 side in partnership with Richard O’Donnell.
+A UEFA ‘A’ Licence qualified coach, Richard coaches the Academy’s Under-18s side alongside John Anderson.

 Former Hull City defender John joined the club’s Academy as Lead Youth Development Coach in November 2013.
 He enjoyed a 13-year playing career in the game during which he had spells at Greenock Morton, Livingston and Bristol Rovers as well as the Tigers.
-UEFA ‘A’ Licence qualified, John oversees the Under-12s-Under-16s age groups within the Academy set-up before being promoted to the role of Under-18s joint manager.
+UEFA ‘A’ Licence qualified, John previously oversaw the Under-12s-Under-16s age groups within the Academy set-up before being promoted to the role of Under-18s joint manager.

-Matt first joined the coaching staff at the Academy over six years ago, starting out working at Development Centres before being promoted to part-time age group coach in 2010, working in both the Foundation and Youth Development phases during his five years in the role.
-He joined the coaching staff at Bishop Burton on a full-time basis as Assistant Youth Development Phase Coach in 2015, where he works alongside Lead Youth Development Coach Kris Blakeston with the Under-12s-Under-16s sides at the Academy.
-Along with holding a degree in Physical Education as well as a PGCE, Matt is also currently undertaking his UEFA ‘A’ licence.
+Matt first joined the coaching staff at the Academy over eight years ago, starting out working at Development Centres before being promoted to part-time age group coach in 2010, working in both the Foundation and Youth Development phases during his first five years in the role.
+He joined the coaching staff at Bishop Burton on a full-time basis as Assistant Youth Development Phase Coach in 2015 and currently coaches the Academy's Under-12s side.
+Along with holding a degree in Physical Education as well as a PGCE, Matt is also a UEFA ‘A’ licence holder.

 Duncan has been part of the Academy’s Medical Department for four years now, and is part of the multi-disciplinary team based up at Bishop Burton alongside the Under-21s.
 Primarily, Duncan is responsible for the Under-18 squad as well as providing injury diagnosis, treatment and rehabilitation for the remaining Academy teams from Under-9s-Under-16s.
 Last year, he oversaw the transition of the Sport Science and Medical department in progressing from a Category 3 to Category 2 status as part of the club’s continued progression to attain overall Category 2 status.

 Upon graduating from the University of Hull with a degree in Sports Coaching and Performance, Craig embarked on a PhD in Performance Analysis.
 During this time, he learned his trade in Rugby League working with Hull Kingston Rovers and the New Zealand Kiwis in the Rugby League World Cup.
-An avid football fan, Craig jumped at the chance to join the Academy set-up as part-time Performance Analyst for the Under-18s before being given the role of Lead Academy Analyst, working with the Under-9s-Under-21s, on a full time basis with the aim of assisting young talent on their progression to becoming professional footballers.
+An avid football fan, Craig jumped at the chance to join the Academy set-up as part-time Performance Analyst for the Under-18s before being given the role of Lead Academy Analyst, working with the Under-9s-Under-23s, on a full time basis with the aim of assisting young talent on their progression to becoming professional footballers.
 Craig has also recently obtained a PhD in performance analysis from the University of Hull.